 - 3.9.7.1 A lower LOQ often is quantitatively defined as the analyte mass that produces a response that is 10 times higher than the instrumental noise level or is 10 times the standard deviation for repeated analyses of a low level standard.
-A lower LOQ that is higher than this absolute value may be defined based on practical considerations. - 3.9.7.2 The lower LOQ for TVOC shall be $25 \ \mu g \ m^{-3}$, or better. - 3.9.7.3 The lower LOQ for VOCs appearing on list of chemicals of concern (see Section 4.1) shall be $2 \mu g m^{-3}$, or better. - 3.9.7.4 The lower LOQ for non-listed VOCs (see Section 4.1) shall be $2 \mu g m^{-3}$, or better. - 3.9.8 A LOQ verification sample shall be analyzed after each calibration.
-Target analytes shall be introduced onto sorbent tubes as gas or liquid standards at or below the level of quantitation and then analyzed using methods identical to those used for the analyses of chamber samples.
+A lower LOQ that is higher than this absolute value may be defined based on practical considerations. - 3.9.7.2 The lower LOQ for TVOC shall be $25 \mu g \text{ m}^{-3}$, or better. - 3.9.7.3 The lower LOQ for VOCs appearing on list of chemicals of concern (see Section 4.1) shall be 2 μg m-3, or better. - 3.9.7.4 The lower LOQ for non-listed VOCs (see Section 4.1) shall be 2 μg m-3, or better. - 3.9.8 A LOQ verification sample shall be analyzed after each calibration.
+Target analytes shall be introduced onto sorbent tubes as gas or liquid standards at or below the level of quantitation and then analyzed using methods identical to those used for the analyses of chamber samples. - 3.9.9 If the lower LOQ for a VOC appearing on list of chemicals of concern is not sufficiently low to assess the pass/fail concentration level as specified in Table 4-1 (see Section 4.1) for a selected model scenario, the test report shall explicitly state this VOC of concern is below lower LOQ and report the area specific airflow rate used in chamber testing.